“Sub cash register” by Franck BLAIS is licensed under CC BY-SA 2.0.

 Understanding Fractional CTO Engagement Models

-Fractional CTO pricing in the UK varies significantly.
-The cost is driven primarily by the intensity of the engagement — how many days per week the fractional CTO is embedded in your organisation — and by several other factors we will cover below.
+Pricing varies significantly across the UK market.
+The cost is driven primarily by the intensity of the engagement — how many days per week the CTO is embedded in your organisation — and by several other factors we will cover below.

 Light-Touch Advisory